Cathy Cohen, Principal Investigator/Founder

 David J. Knight is a PhD student in the Department of Political Science at the University of Chicago.
 Before coming to Chicago, David was a certified high school teacher in San Francisco and Boston.
 This experience teaching and working in urban communities profoundly informs his research.
 David is particularly interested in demographic change, urban politics, intergroup coalition building, and the political lives of urban young people.
 A native of the New Orleans area, David received his AB in history from Dartmouth, trained as a teacher at Stanford, and began his research career as a master’s student at Harvard.

-Matthew D. Luttig is a Postdoctoral Scholar at the University of Chicago.
-He received his Ph.D. in political science from the University of Minnesota in January, 2016.
-His research examines the origins of political extremism, the politics of race and ethnicity, and economic inequality in American politics.
-He has published articles in American Politics Research, Political Communication, Public Opinion Quarterly, and Politics, Groups, and Identities.
+Matthew Fowler is a Postdoctoral Scholar at the University of Chicago.
+He received his Ph.D. in political science from Indiana University in August 2017.
+His research examines the politics of race and ethnicity, political polarization, and ideology in American politics.
+He has published articles in PS: Political Science & Politics, American Review of Politics, and Indiana Journal of Global Legal Studies.

 Jon Rogowski, Research Director